alestic/aws-lambda-codepipeline-site-generator-subdirectory/README.md

-# Static site generator plugin: Subdirectory (copy part of tree to out)
+# Static site generator plugin: Subdirectory (copy part of tree)

 This is a static site generator plugin for the [AWS Git-backed static website stack][stack].
 This plugin copies an entire subdirectory of